gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Note that, other than through the above parameters as defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means.
 For example, information conveyed in the 'sign_info' and 'ecdh_info' parameters can be obtained by using the approach described in {{I-D.tiloca-core-oscore-discovery}}, to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager (OPT2).

-Additionally, if allowed by the used transport profile of ACE, the joining node may instead provide the Access Token to the Group Manager by other means, e.g. during a secure session establishment (see {{Section 3.3.2 of I-D.ietf-ace-dtls-authorize}}).
+Additionally, if allowed by the used transport profile of ACE, the joining node may instead provide the Access Token to the Group Manager by other means, e.g., during a secure session establishment (see {{Section 3.3.2 of I-D.ietf-ace-dtls-authorize}}).

 ### 'ecdh_info' Parameter {#ecdh-info}